Copper76/GameEngine/README.md

 - [X] Implement the audio player component to the existing ECS system.
 - [X] Added editor function to modify some properties.
 - [X] adds audio listener
+- [X] Add ability to modify audios through pitch shift.

 ## TODO
-- [ ] Add ability to modify audios including pitch shift.
+- [ ] Look into more ways of modifying audio.
 - [ ] Look into raytracing and integrate it into the engine(stretch goal).

 ## Knonw Issues